superfly/docs/hiring/company-levels.html.md

 * **L4's** are our staff level.
 An L4 is a leader across multiple different parts of our platform, product, or function.
 They influence work on lots of teams, not just one.
 They're independently responsible for making big new things happen; an L3 leads a team, an L4 might create new teams.

+In order to optimize for pay equity, Fly.io doesn't negotiate salaries.
+Instead, we have a standardized salary for each of these levels.

 You can go from L1 to L2, or from L2 to L3, etc. In fact, the most important job that managers at Fly.io have is leveling people up.
 [We prefer small teams and bottom-up product decisions](https://fly.io/docs/hiring/working/#we-prefer-small-teams-and-bottom-up-decisions), which incentivizes us to get people as autonomous as we can.

 Going down a level is more problematic, and as a rule of thumb we don't do it.
 So we're particularly careful about leveling people in the door.